UVA CS 2020 Curriculum Pilot Program

 - Introduction of Tracks, sets of additional required and elective CS courses that provide students a guided opportunity to specialize.

-For the 2018-2019 academic year, we are going to pilot the first set of changes - namely, the Foundation Courses.
+For the 2019-2020 Academic Year, we are repeating the pilot of the first set of changes - namely, the Foundation Courses.

 The primary change with the Foundation Courses is a reorganization and refocusing of core content currently found in the first several CS courses.
 Because this involves moving several topics across current course boundaries, we cannot change the courses one at a time, requiring instead the large-scale adjustment we are inviting you to participate in.
 While none of the material in the pilot courses is new to the department, its organization and order of presentation is, which is why we want to try out a smaller-scale first run before we deliver the classes to all students.

-We are redesigning and replacing the following courses to build the new Foundation Courses:
+We are redesigning the following courses to build the new Foundation Courses:

 - CS 2102 - Discrete Mathematics